Skip to content

 • Queue — pair a scheduled producer with a durable consumer for distributed work.

-• apps/worker/src/audio/producer.rs — the canonical interval producer.
+• crates/features/src/audio/schedule/tasks.rs — the canonical multi-method exemplar.